Kabo Reform: Donghak revolution, and first Sino-Japanese war, 1894

 The outbreak of the Donghak Peasant Revolution in 1894 provided a seminal pretext for direct military intervention by Japan in the affairs of Korea.
 Seeking redressal of long-standing hardship and corruption, disparate factions among the Korean peasant population coalesced into a militant force and revolted against the Korean administration.
 In April 1894, the Korean government asked for Chinese assistance in ending the Donghak Peasant Revolt.
-In response, Japanese leaders, citing a violation of Convention of Tientsin as a pretext, decided upon military intervention to challenge China.
+In response, Japanese leaders, citing a violation of the Convention of Tientsin as a pretext, decided upon military intervention to challenge China.
 China requested Japan to withdraw her troops; Japan refused and proposed that the Qing and Japan co-ordinate to reform the Korean government.
 The Qing refused.

 On 3 May 1894, 1,500 Qing dynasty forces appeared in Incheon.
 The same day, 6,000 Japanese forces also landed in Incheon leading to the Sino-Japanese War.
 Japan deposed the Korean government and installed a new government which demanded the Qing leave, and began a programme of reform.
 Japan won the First Sino-Japanese War, and China signed the Treaty of Shimonoseki in 1895.
 Among its many stipulations, the treaty recognized "the full and complete independence and autonomy of Korea," thus ending Korea's tributary relationship with the Chinese Qing Dynasty, leading to the proclamation of full independence of Joseon Korea in 1895.

 At the same time, Japan suppressed the Donghak Revolution with Korean government forces.
 Though the revolt had ended, issues and complaints of the Korean peasant population remained un-addressed.

 Reforms

-The reforms were done largely in three stages, according to the changing members of the reform council and the involvement of Japan.
-There were three stages of development:
+The reforms were largely accomplished in three stages, according to the changing members of the reform council and the involvement of Japan.